-Diabetes is a long-term health condition, but is a life-long health condition in some cases.
+Diabetes is a long-term health condition.
 As more and more diabetes cases are occurring in recent years, more and more questions are being asked about this disease.
 In fact, there isn’t just more cases today than there were twenty years ago, but diabetes diagnoses are increasing at an alarming rate.
-According to the latest MMWR report (Morbidity and Mortality report),from 1995 to 2010, 100% increase of diagnosed diabetes cases reported in 18 states of the United States, with a 50% increase in the other states at the same period of time.
+According to the latest MMWR report (Morbidity and Mortality report), from 1995 to 2010, 100% increase of diagnosed diabetes cases reported in 18 states of the United States, with a 50% increase in the other states at the same period of time.
 Based on a 2014 CDC report, a massive 9.3% of the American population have diabetes.
 In 2012, of the total of 29.1 million, 8.1 million were un-diagnosed.

 It is not only the United States that is having a drastic increase in diabetes cases.
 In the year 2000, India had an estimated 31,705,000 diabetic population which is estimated to increase over 100% to 79,441,000 by the year 2030, according to an official WHO estimate.
 In the year 2015 in Australia, around 1.7 million people had diabetes, this doesn’t include un-diagnosed diabetes (estimated 500,000).
 That was approximately 11.04 % of the population in 2015.